-I. Class certification in the context of the Eighth Amendment claims asserted here illustrates how Martin has become unworkable.
+II.
+Class certification in the context of the Eighth Amendment claims asserted here illustrates how Martin has become unworkable and has stretched the Eighth Amendment beyond reason.

 The district court in this case granted plaintiffs' motion for class certification with a class comprised of "all involuntarily homeless persons in Grants Pass."
 Blake v.
-City of Grants Pass, No. 1:18-cv-01823-CL, 2019 U.S. Dist.
-LEXIS 132508 (D. Or.
+City of Grants Pass, No. 1:18-cv-01823-CL, 2019 U.S.Dist.LEXIS 132508 (D. Or.
 Aug.
-7, 2019).2 The district court went on to define what it means to be involuntarily homeless for purposes of the class certification:
+7, 2019).
+The district court went on to define what it means to be involuntarily homeless for purposes of the class certification:

 As to the "involuntary" qualifier of the proposed class, the Ninth Circuit has defined involuntary homelessness as follows: a person is involuntarily homeless when "there is a greater number of homeless individuals in [a jurisdiction] than beds available [in shelters]."
 Martin v.
-City of Boise, 920 F.3d 584, 617 (9th Cir.
-2019).
+City of Boise, 920 F.3d 584, 617 (2019).
 There are more homeless individuals than shelter beds in the City of Grants Pass.
 Currently, the only shelters for adult homeless individuals are run by the Gospel Rescue Mission.
 These shelters have a total of thirty beds in a dorm for single men, four bunk rooms for single women, and twelve rooms for mothers with up to four children.
+The PIT Count conducted by UCAN counted 602 currently homeless individuals in Grants Pass.
+Therefore, there are more homeless individuals than shelter beds in the City of Grants Pass, and Plaintiffs are involuntarily homeless based upon the definition provided by Martin.

-2 This unreported district court order on class certification is also available in Appendix C to the Petition for a Writ of Certiorari at App.
+&lt;sup>3 This unreported district court order on class certification is also available in Appendix C to the Petition for a Writ of Certiorari at App.
 206a.
 For ease of reference, future citations will be to the Appendix.